wladimov/wladimov.com/src/pages/blog/markdown.md

 draft: true
 ---

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+Here is a sample of some basic markdown syntax that can be used when writing Markdown content in Astro.

 ## Headings